Our Projects

 Counselling

-• Assessments for detection of learning problems, autism, IQ etc
+• One on one counselling, assessments for detection of learning problems, autism, IQ etc

 • Al Anon Support Group for families of alcoholics